 Skip to content

-Weather Alert for December 15 - Due to expected icy conditions for the morning commute, there will be a 90-minute delayed opening tomorrow, Monday, December 15 for the Eden School, Adult Day and Employment Program, and Administration.
+Winter Weather Alert for January 27 - There will be a 90-minute delayed opening Tuesday, January 27 for the Eden School, Adult Day and Employment Program, and Administration.
 The Adult Residential Program will operate as scheduled.

 • Parents & Guardians